avalentino/bpack/docs/userguide.rst

 Special type annotations
 ------------------------

-Using the :func:`bpack.descriptors.field` factory function to defile fields can be sometime very verbose and boring.
+Using the :func:`bpack.descriptors.field` factory function to define fields can be sometime very verbose and boring.

-The *bpack* package provides an typing annotation helper, :class:`bpack.typing.T`, that allow to specify basic types annotated with additional information like the *size* or the *signed* attribute for integers.
+The *bpack* package provides a typing annotation helper, :class:`bpack.typing.T`, that allows to specify basic types annotated with additional information like the *size* or the *signed* attribute for integers.
 This helps to reduce the amount of typesetting required to specify a binary structure.

-The :class:`bpack.typing.T` type annotation class take in input a string argument and converts it into an annotated basic type.
+The :class:`bpack.typing.T` type annotation class takes in input a string argument and converts it into an annotated basic type.

 .. doctest::

-   >>> T['u4']                           # doctest: +NORMALIZE_WHITESPACE
+   >>> T["u4"]                           # doctest: +NORMALIZE_WHITESPACE
    typing.Annotated[int, TypeParams(byteorder=None, type='int',
                                     size=4, signed=False)]

 The resulting type annotation is a :class:`typing.Annotated` basic type with attached a :class:`bpack.typing.TypeParams` instance.

+This allows `bpack` to retrieve the information necessary to specify a field.

 For example the following descriptor: